When Celebrity and Serial Killers Overlap: Ashton Kutcher Testifies in "The Hollywood Ripper" Trial

 Despite our cultural obsession with true crime podcasts, documentaries, and dramatized TV series, murder is not a form of entertainment.

-But this week, we were reminded of the strange ways they overlap when the trial of the "The Hollywood Ripper" commenced.
+But this week, we were reminded of the strange ways they overlap when the trial of "The Hollywood Ripper" commenced.
 The serial killer attacked at least four women, mostly in the Los Angeles area, between 1993 and 2008.
-Michael Gargiulo, a 43-year old LA handyman, has pleaded not guilty to the charges, but on the first day of his trial Ashton Kutcher testified against him.
+Michael Gargiulo, a 43-year-old LA handyman, has pleaded not guilty to the charges, but on the first day of Gargiulo's trial, Ashton Kutcher testified against him.

 Kutcher recounts that on February 21, 2001, he arrived late to pick up his date, 22-year-old Ashley Ellerin.
 When she didn't answer her apartment door, he saw through her window what he "thought was red wine on the carpet."
 He testified that he found it "odd," but he assumed Ellerin was annoyed that he was late and so he left.
 Ellerin was found murdered the next morning, lying outside her bathroom door with 47 stab wounds.

 Two of Gargiulo's neighbors, Maria Bruno, 32, and Tricia Pacaccio, 18, were also stabbed to death in their own homes, in 2005 and 1993, respectively.
 A fourth woman was attacked in a similar manner but survived.
 In court documents for Michael Gargiulo's trial, prosecutors allege that he's a "serial, psychosexual, thrill killer who engages in the systematic slaughter of beautiful women because he takes pleasure from manipulating, stabbing and killing his victims."
 They detail that his tactics are to "watch, stalk, and hunt down the victim relentlessly as part of his foreplay" before launching "blitz-type knife attacks" for his "psychosexual gratification.''